banisterious/obsidian-oneirometrics/docs/developer/implementation/adapter-migration-plan.md

 - Test all UI components and user interactions
 - Verify that the plugin works as expected in Obsidian
 - Check compatibility with different Obsidian versions
+- Use Obsidian commands to test adapters directly in the app environment

+### Testing Commands
+- Added commands to main.ts to run adapter tests from within Obsidian
+- Created specific testing scripts for complex adapters
+- Added direct testing methods for adapter functionality verification
+- Commands appear in the Obsidian command palette with "Run X Tests" naming

 ## Detailed Timeline